Reply | Quote

 Fire twice: A model armed with a repeater crossbow may choose to fire twice per turn with an extra -1 to hit penalty on both shots.

 Crossbow pistols are masterpieces made by expert weaponsmiths.
-They are miniature crossbows with all the power and accuracy of the real [sign in to see URL] these weapons may be easily concealed, they are the favored weapon of assassins.
+They are miniature crossbows with all the power and accuracy of the real thing.As these weapons may be easily concealed, they are the favored weapon of assassins.

 Special Rule: Shoot in hand-to-hand combat